Getting Started with Git

 $ git log -n 10

-# Only display merge commits
+# Display only merge commits

 $ git log --merges